RayBenefield/Forge-Dev-Kit/patterns/group-messaging.hs.md

 our parent, otherwise the activator was not our parent so we want to return 0 to invalidate future calculations.

+**NOTE**: If the object has NO parent (not in a group), this will still trigger as if it received a message from its parent, as such it will be effected by ALL messages of this type.

+**NOTE**: The parent must be sending itself as the activator for group messaging to properly recognize messages from the parent.
+Otherwise it will add its parent and not filter out its parent as the activator.

+**TODO**: Analyze the effects of the message activator being the actual activator (of like a boundary check).
+This could allow boundary checks to trigger parent based messages on the objects entering the boundary of the message sender (so a flag entering a zone can have the zone, send a message to the flags children as if the flag had sent it).

 ## Message from This.Sibling